top of page

 Some studies found that probiotics decreased the repopulation of healthy gut bacteria among people who recently took antibiotics.

-Another concern is that taking probiotics will overcrowd your gut with few strains that are all from the same family, making your microbiome less diverse.
+Another concern is that probiotics will overcrowd your gut with a few strains from the same family, making your microbiome less diverse.

 For some, probiotics can worsen symptoms of diarrhea, bloating, or abdominal pain.

-However, most evidence suggests that probiotics are more likely to be either helpful or harmless.
-Nonetheless, it is crucial to talk to your doctor about any concerns you may have before using probiotics for self-treatment.
+However, most evidence suggests that probiotics are more likely helpful or harmless.
+Nonetheless, talking to your doctor about any concerns you may have before using probiotics for self-treatment is crucial.

 What can I do for my microbiome?

-Eating fermented food with probiotics may be a safer option than taking probiotic supplements.
+Eating fermented food with probiotics may be safer than taking probiotic supplements.

 Some examples of probiotic foods include:

-Doctors have also found that high fiber diets can help promote healthy gut function, and can improve symptoms among IBD patients.
+Doctors have also found that high-fiber diets can help promote healthy gut function and improve symptoms among IBD patients.

 To learn more about your microbiome, check out some past blog posts.